Malcolm Thomas (basketball, born 1988): 2021–22

 On November 17, 2021, he has signed 1,5 month contract with Petkim Spor of the Turkish Basketball Super League (BSL) with an option to extend until end of season.

 2022–23

 On August 19, 2022, he has signed with BC Samara of the VTB United League.

+2023–24

+On December 7, 2023, he signed with ONVO Büyükçekmece of the Basketbol Süper Ligi (BSL).

+2024–25

+On January 12, 2025, Thomas signed with the Sagesse SC of the Lebanese Basketball League (LBL).

 The Basketball Tournament (TBT) (2017–present)

 In the summer of 2017, Thomas played in The Basketball Tournament on ESPN for team A Few Good Men (Gonzaga Alumni).
 He competed for the $2 million prize, and for team A Few Good Men, he averaged 12.3 points per game and 7.5 rebounds per game.
-Thomas helped take team A Few Good Men to the Super 16 round, where they then lost to Team Challenge ALS 77-60.
+Thomas helped take team A Few Good Men to the Super 16 round, where they then lost to Team Challenge ALS 77–60.